Philip the Handsome: Early life

-Despite tumultuous political conditions, the early death of the mother as well as separation from father and sister, Philip's young life did not lack luxuries and he was educated for the needs of a person of his class.
-He became accomplished in archery, tennis, stick fighting, hunting and proved a valiant knight like his father.
-He was also a good dancer and conversationalist and also inherited his parents' passion for music.
+Despite tumultuous political conditions, the early death of Philip's mother as well as the separation from his father and sister, Philip's young life did not lack luxuries.
+He was educated for the needs of a person of his social class.
+He became accomplished in archery, tennis, stick fighting, hunting.
+He also proved a valiant knight, like his father.
+He was a good dancer and conversationalist.
+He also inherited his parents' passion for music.
 Although, this boisterousness would not manifest in his manners as a politician.

-Due to constant campaigning, Maximilian, the father, tended to be absent in the young Philip's life (he returned to battles only two months after Philip's birth).
-Later, due to emotional problems, Maximilian tried to avoid returning to the Netherlands, and would miss both the 1494 inauguration and 1496 wedding of his son.
-His tutors since arriving at Mechelen were Olivier de la Marche and François de Busleyden, who would later be his chancellor in Flanders.
+Constant campaigning caused Maximilian, the father, to be absent from the young Philip's life (he returned to battles only two months after Philip's birth).
+Later, emotional problems made Maximilian try to avoid returning to the Netherlands, and he would miss both the 1494 inauguration and 1496 wedding of his son.
+Philip's tutors since arriving at Mechelen were Olivier de la Marche and François de Busleyden, who would later be his chancellor in Flanders.